Construction Permitting

 To apply for a variance, contact the Construction Permitting Engineer of the project area.
 A link to the Construction Permitting District Map can be found at the bottom of this page.

-Submit a variance request letter, addressed to the Construction Permitting Engineer.
-The letter shall be signed by the permittee and shall be on official letterhead of the facility requesting the variance.
+Submit a variance request letter along with the engineering report or permit application.
+The letter should be signed by the permittee and on official letterhead of the facility requesting the variance.
+DEQ does not accept variances requested by the consulting engineer or entities other than the applicant.

 Include all relevant information supporting the subject of the variance request.
 The consulting engineer shall justify the requested variance by submitting data showing the proposed processes or equipment will equal or exceed the performance of processes or equipment known to perform the same function according to the standards.
 Relevant information can include the following.